kubesphere/notification-manager/README.md

 For alerts without a `namespace` label, for example alerts of node or kubelet, user can setup a receiver with `type = global` label to receive alerts without a `namespace` label.
 A global receiver sends notifications for all alerts received regardless any label.
 A global receiver is usually set for a admin role.

-Config CRDs like EmailConfig, WechatConfig, SlackConfig, WebhookConfig can be categorized into 3 types `global`, `tenant` and `default` by label like `type = global`, `type = tenant`, `type = default`.
+Config CRDs like EmailConfig, WechatConfig, SlackConfig, WebhookConfig can be categorized into 2 types `tenant` and `default` by label like `type = tenant`, `type = default`.
-- Global EmailConfig is to be selected by a Global EmailReceiver.
 - Tenant EmailConfig is to be selected by a tenant EmailReceiver which means each tenant can have his own EmailConfig.
 - If no EmailConfig selector is configured in a EmailReceiver, then this EmailReceiver will try to find a `default` EmailConfig.
 Usually admin will set a global default config.